The above quote beautifully sums up the impact of Artificial Intelligence (AI) on the human lives in the last few years or so.

 Instead of writing the algorithm or randomly guessing what your customers would like to see, Machine Learning & Artificial Intelligence should be used to provide trending and personalized content.

 AI will also assist you to scale up those content according to the customer pain points, brands, channels, countries, etc.

 Optimizing the shopping experience is the ultimate aim for all the online store owners.
-However, there are few E-Commerce giants who can translate this dream into reality.
+However, few E-Commerce giants can translate this dream into reality.
 Amazon is one of those rarities who has excelled in this part.

 With the rise of the leading AI platforms like Adobe Experience Cloud & Salesforce Einstein, many small and medium scale E-Commerce websites have been able to provide the shopping experience which you generally observe at Amazon.

 Optimizing searches and recommendations is one of the most popular Applications Of Artificial Intelligence In E-Commerce sector.

 For implementing this functionality on your online storefront, you should Hire WooCommerce Developer.
 He/She should be able to guide you on this subject.

 Most of the shoppers would search for a particular item on your online storefront, and if they’re not able to find it using natural language, then it will be considered a bad shopping experience.

 Nowadays, the traditional search boxes won’t seal the deal for you.
 You need to optimize your search box and recommendations, and for that purpose, AI comes into the picture.